 At first, Tyler was a very reluctant traveler, resistant to our plan of leaving our comfortable life behind for a year of traveling around the world.
 His perspective quickly changed and Tyler became the most enthusiastic traveler of the four of us.
 A year out in the world opened his eyes to new experiences, where he embraced new activities, such as bungy jumping in New Zealand, speaking mandarin in China, and shark cage diving in South Africa.

 Tyler is currently 13 years old and attending the 8th grade in public school.
-He plays the violin, is working towards his second degree black belt in karate, has taken up long-distance running, and is currently learning Spanish.
+He plays the violin, is working towards his second degree black belt in karate, has taken up long-distance running and basketball, and is currently learning Spanish.

-Kara is currently 11 years old and in the seventh grade.
-She is so happy to be back with her friends, playing the violin, rock climbing, and having a bedroom all to herself.
+Kara is currently 12 years old and in the seventh grade.
+She plays the violin, takes rock climbing lessons, is currently learning Spanish, and owns a Bearded Dragon named Apollo.
 Kara is extremely independent and it would not surprise me to see her out traveling the world solo when she is older.

 Why Did We Do It?